 Hypothyroidism is a term that describes an under active thyroid.
 Without proper hormone balance and control, your body’s systems will not be able to function smoothly.
 If your cold feet are paired with symptoms like fatigue, memory problems, or weight gain, consult with our podiatrist in Richmond about hypothyroidism.
 A blood test will be able to provide further insight.

 Smoking, anemia, peripheral arterial disease, and hyperhidrosis are also examples of conditions that may be leading to your cold feet.
-Our Foot & Ankle Associates is happy to schedule an appointment with you if you’d like to consult with our 5-star podiatrist in Richmond TX.
+Our Vargas Foot & Ankle Specialists is happy to schedule an appointment with you if you’d like to consult with our 5-star podiatrist in Richmond TX.